18F/handbook/docs/09-security/incident-response-plan.md

 *   Discovery method (how did we become aware of the issue?)
 *   Time to discovery (how long did it take from when the incident started until we became aware of it?)
 *   Time to containment (how long did it take from when we became aware until the issue was contained?)
-*   Threat actions (which specific actions -- e.g. phishing, password attacks, etc) -- were taken by the actor)?
+*   Threat actions (which specific actions -- e.g. phishing, password attacks, etc.) -- were taken by the actor)?

 This report should be posted as a final comment on the issue, emailed which can then be closed.